x-cellent/clair-registry-advanced-example/README.md

 # Clair + Registry Advanced Setup

 This project refers to this [blog articel](https://www.x-cellent.com/blog/advanced-clair-registry-setup/).
-There you find an indepth explanation.
+There you can find an indepth explanation.

 ## Requirements